 Perhaps unsurprisingly, yes.
 For many, money means stress.
 Budgeting, planning for the future, and managing our wallets can leave us feeling a little anxious at times.
 So, is there a way to fight this funk?

-So, without further ado, have a look through our top zen tips to de-stress about your money…
+Have a look through our top zen tips to help you de-stress about your money…

 1. Start talking about it